 It’s also possible that the skin has broken down due to simple irritation without allergy.

 Examples include ingredients in many of the best anti-aging or acne treatment products such as: tretinoin, glycolic acid, benzoyl peroxide, and salicylic acid.
 Typically with an irritant reaction on the eyelids, I see more of a skin redness and less scale, usually starting in the upper eyelid fold.
 The skin may split in the crease and the skin sensation is more likely described as a burn than an itch by patients.

 Treatment starts with identifying the cause and avoiding it.

-I usually also recommend that patients wash their face with only the most non-irritating cleanser until the skin heals; skin with a rash is more porous, and thus easily irritated – and irritated skin just won’t heal.
-My favorite cleanser for the job is Tolariane Cleanser.
+I usually recommend that patients wash their face with only the most non-irritating cleanser until the skin heals.
+Skin with a rash is more porous, and thus easily irritated – and irritated skin just won’t heal.
+My favorite cleansers for the job is Tolariane Cleanser and Vanicream Cleansing Bar.

 I usually also recommend a thin film of a safe, bland emollient applied after washing such as pure jojoba oil or my Sensitive Skin Face Oil applied right after washing.
 For my eyelid dermatitis patients, I may also prescribe a very short course of a non-halogenated, hypoallergenic cortisone ointment.